-The multitude of evidence, thus far, however, suggests that the swine flu virus won't follow the path of the 1918 flu pandemic that killed millions worldwide.
+The multitude of evidence, thus far, however, suggests that the swine flu virus won't follow the path of the 1918 flu pandemic, which killed tens of millions worldwide.

 In fact, most experts still agree that President Barack Obama had it right when he said the outbreak is a cause for concern, but not alarm.

 "I've said from the very beginning that I thought this might not play out so severely," said Matthew Boulton, an epidemiology professor at the University of Michigan School of Public Health.

 In the aftermath of the anthrax attacks in 2001 and the more recent avian flu scares, Boulton said the nation's public health and security infrastructure "might be primed a bit for overresponse," to potential health threats.

 For experts to compare the current outbreak to the 1918 pandemic is "pretty irresponsible," at this stage, Boulton said.